dehteam3/discord-rpc-EXAMPLE/README.md

-# RPC Example For Discor
+# RPC Example For Discord

 This is an example on how to use discord-rpc package